luciotudisco/react-native-player/README.md

 The interface includes a **bottom sheet modal** with a single snap point.
 Planned improvements include two additional snap points: a minimalist player view at ~**20%** (offering basic play/stop controls) and a **full-screen view** for advanced features like waveform visualization and extended controls.

-For better user experience, the track list automatically scrolls to the current track.
+For a better user experience, the track list automatically scrolls to the current track.
 A planned enhancement is a **long-press feature** for the fast forward and rewind buttons, enabling users to seek through tracks more quickly when holding these controls.

 The library's modular architecture centralizes **most of the business logic in Zustand** for efficient state management.
 Future updates will include improved track progress visualization and customizable snap points.